microsoft/PR-Metrics/PipelinesTasks/PRMetrics/README.md

 comprehensive and thorough code coverage metrics.
 Instead, the task should merely be considered a guideline for influencing optimal PR behavior.

+The task can be built using `npm run build` from the `buildAndReleaseTask` folder.

 ## Testing

-This task is tested via unit and integration tests constructed using the [Pester 5][pester] test framework.
+This task is tested via unit and integration tests constructed using the [Mocha][mocha] test framework, the [Chai][chai] assertion library and the [ts-mockito][tsmockito] mocking library.
+Tests follow the [Arrange-Act-Assert pattern][aaa], and they can be run using `npm test` from within the `buildAndReleaseTask` folder.
+This command will output both the test results and code coverage metrics.

 The code coverage is currently extremely high, and a high rate of coverage should be maintained for all changes.
-Validating this extension on the server is significantly more time consuming than validating locally.
-You may need [PowerShell 7 or later][powershell] installed due to subtle differences in the behavior of different PowerShell releases.
+There are a large number of edge cases which were only discovered through experience and the unit tests ensure that these edge case solutions do not regress.
+Moreover, validating this extension on the server is significantly more time consuming than validating locally.

-The task contains no violations of the [PSScriptAnalyzer][psscriptanalyzer] rules.
-This compliance with the PSScriptAnalyzer rules should also be maintained for all new code.
+The code formatting complies with the [ESLint][eslint] "Standard" rules.
+The formatting can be checked and automatically fixed by running `npm run lint` from within the `buildAndReleaseTask` folder.
+[TypeDoc][typedoc] comments are present on public methods and are converted to HTML during the `npm run build` process.
+[Dependency injection][depinjection] is used throughout the project to facilitate testability.

 Test validation and code scanning will be automatically performed whenever a PR is opened against the `main` branch.
 These validations must succeed for the